Hello world

 Dr. Robert Maurer | Book | 2012

-Kaizen, which I understand to mean “good change,” is a concept that favors small, continual improvements over large, sweeping changes.
+Kaizen, which I understand to mean “good change”, is a concept that favors small, continual improvements over large, sweeping changes.
 Kaizen is typically associated with iterative improvements in industrial processes (think automotive assembly).
-However, in this book, Maurer reapplies Kaizen principles to management, outlining various ways that a mindset of continual improvement helps teams and businesses perform better.
+However, in this book, Maurer reapplies Kaizen principles to management, outlining various ways that a mindset of continual improvement help teams and businesses perform better.

-Establish a Kaizen mindset — First, for Kaizen to work, you and your team need to buy into the idea that small changes can yield significant results.
-For managers, I’d suggest reading the book, and either providing a copy for all the members of your team, or setting aside your next staff meeting to share the principles and benefits of Kaizen.
+Establish a Kaizen mindset — First, for Kaizen to really work you and your team need to buy into the idea that small change can yield big results.
+For managers I’d suggest reading the book, and either providing a copy of the book for all the members of your team, or setting aside your next staff meeting to share the principles Kaizen and how they will benefit your team.

-Make the most of everyone’s perspective — Kaizen should not be top-down; team members should drive improvements.
-Your team are experts in their processes; everyone has a valuable perspective they can share.
-Your role is only to lead and enable a growth mindset.
-As you establish a Kaizen mentality to managing your team, make it clear that you’re interested in their ideas for how they would go about improving their work.
+Make the most of everyone’s perspective — Kaizen should not be top-down, improvements should be driven by team-members.
+Your team are experts in their processes; everyone has valuable perspective they can share.
+As you establish a Kaizen mentality to managing your team make it clear that you’re interested in their ideas for how they would go about improving quality or efficiency.

-Also, as you onboard new hires, you should encourage them to share their outside perspectives.
-Maurer suggests being direct with new team members and telling them, “our system reflects the best ideas we’ve had so far.
+Also, as you onboard new team members, you should encourage that they share their outside perspective.
+Maurer suggests being direct with new team members and telling them “our system reflects the best ideas we’ve had so far.
 But I expect you to tell me if you see a way to do things better.”

-Set aside time for Kaizen-ing — You might find it helpful to establish a dedicated time for Kaizen-ing; a group Kaizen session with your team to discuss their suggestions.
-To get the most out of these sessions, I suggest setting ground rules (e.g., ask “how could we improve our research processes?
-Come up with ideas that make a single change and cost nothing to implement”) and using a diverge and converge agenda (i.e., have team members brainstorm individually for 5-10 minutes, then share their ideas to the group).
+Set aside time for Kaizen-ing — You might find it helpful to establish a time for Kaizen-ing; a group Kaizen session with your team to discuss their suggestions.
+To get the most out of these sessions I might suggest giving it a bit of structure through setting ground rules (e.g., ask “how could we improve our research processes: come up with ideas that make a single change, and cost nothing to implement”) and using a diverge and converge agenda (i.e., have team members brainstorm individually for 5-10 minutes, then share their ideas to the group).

-Field, follow through, & shoutout — Acknowledge feedback and suggestions during your Kaizen sessions, but more importantly, take diligent notes and follow through on suggestions.
-Make sure to start each Kaizen session with acknowledgments and shoutouts for the improvements that your team made through their suggestions in the previous meetings.
+Field, follow-through, & shoutout — Acknowledge feedback and suggestions during your Kaizen sessions, but more importantly, take diligent notes and follow-through on the suggestions.
+Make sure to start each Kaizen session with acknowledgments and shoutouts to the improvements that your team made through their suggestions in the previous session.

-Handle mistakes and issues productively — Mistakes, no matter how small, are opportunities for us to improve ourselves and how we work with stakeholders.
-You might choose to use one of your dedicated Kaizen sessions to specifically discuss mistakes.
-Following Maurer’s advice, your agenda might look like this:
+Handle mistakes and issues productively — Mistakes, no matter how small, are opportunities for us to improve how we work.
+You might choose to use one of your dedicated Kaizen sessions to specifically discuss mistakes; follwing the advice Maurer outlines this agenda might look like:

 First, establish that you want to hear about mistakes early & often.
-Blame shouldn’t be a part of our mindset.
+Blame shouldn’t be a part of your mindset.

 Next, collaboratively define the mistakes that your team wants to avoid at all costs.